-The first member of Lockhart’s Big Three is obvious for anyone who knows this town.
-It’s the reason most tourists come to Lockhart and what many locals take for granted.
-Yes, it’s Lockhart Barbeque.
+Lockhart Barbeque is the reason most tourists come to Lockhart and what many locals take for granted.
 Lockhart is well known for its Texas style barbeque with undeniable German roots.
 To a newcomer I might say, “Lockhart is the Barbeque Capital of Texas, as declared by the Texas Legislature, with four major barbecue joints (Kreuz, Smitty’s, Black’s, Chisholm Trail) in addition to the homemade smoked barbecue and sides (barbeque plates) sold by churches and other groups on weekends as fundraisers.”
 Many locals will then go on to say which of the four restaurants is their favorite and what they like and don’t like about each.
 It’s not uncommon for Lockhartigans to recommend one place for brisket, a different place for sausage and still another place for the best sides.
 I will stick to the politically correct response from a former Lockhart State Park Superintendent, “I think they’re all good.”

 You may be surprised to know that the godfather of Lockhart barbeque may be neither a Kreuz nor a Black.
 The first known place in Lockhart selling barbeque was Jesse Swearingen’s meat market, a metal building which opened in 1875, a time when Lockhart likely had between six and seven hundred residents.
 The Lockhart Post-Register reported in 1930 that “S. B. Swearingen, son of Jesse Swearingen, was perhaps the first man in Lockhart to begin the regular sale of barbecued meats.”
 Charles Kreuz Sr. bought the market from Swearingen in 1900 and changed the name to Kreuz Market.